 Q: Do you have a second photographer with you?
 If so, who will they be and have you photographed a wedding with them?

 A: All of your wedding packages include two photographers, with Matt Blasing as the principal photographer and Matt’s beautiful wife Amy photographing alongside.
 We have shot all but one wedding together (Matt’s first one), and we communicate very well on the day of your wedding, working as one unit.
-Matt will photograph the formal photos of the couple and the family members by himself, but for your ceremony and reception, Matt and Amy will be photographing simultaneously.
-In the event Amy is unable to back Matt up in case of an emergency, Matt works with a few trusted photographers who will be reliable on the day of your wedding in case that occurs.
+Matt will photograph the formal photos of the couple and the family members by himself (while Amy assists with posing, lighting and keeping us on schedule) but for your ceremony and reception, Matt and Amy will be photographing simultaneously.

 Q: So what’s your style?
 How do you like to photograph weddings and what can I expect from the images you give me?